Vim-cn/elimage/README.md

 =====
 Run it
 ------
+Before you run it, you should configure the logging database.
+Rename `elimage.db.sample` to match the one in `config.py`.

 As a standalone web server, just execute it.
 As a WSGI application, you may want to specify a new `PREFIX` pattern to meet your server configuration.